MicrosoftDocs/dynamics365smb-docs/business-central/inventory-how-import-item-pictures.md

 ---
 title: Importing Many Item Pictures from a ZIP File| Microsoft Docs
 description: You can import multiple item pictures in one go.
-Simply name your picture files with a name corresponding to your item numbers, compress them to a zip file, and then use the Import Item Pictures page to manage which item pictures to import.
+Simply name your picture files with names corresponding to your item numbers, compress them to a zip file, and then use the Import Item Pictures page to manage which item pictures to import.
 documentationcenter: ''
 author: SorenGP